 An Incomplete "I" is a temporary grade which may be given at the instructor's discretion to a student when illness, necessary absence, or other reasons beyond the control of the student prevent completion of course requirements by the end of the academic term.
-Students will have four weeks from the term's end date to complete course work.
-Otherwise, the grade will convert a failing grade.
+Students will have two weeks from the term's end date to complete course work.
+Otherwise, the grade will convert to an F.